napari/napari/docs/explanations/rendering.md

 The GIL only applies to threads that are actively running Python bytecode.
 Only one thread can be executing bytecode at a time.
 The GIL makes Python threads safer to use than threads in many languages.
-In Python two threads can access the same datastructure without a lock because the GIL serves as kind of a universal lock.
+In Python two threads can in many cases access the same datastructure without a lock because the GIL serves as kind of a universal lock.

 If we cannot get the performance we want using threads we might consider switching to processes in some cases.